ICWallis/fractoolbox/README.md

 ### New to python?
 Start here.

-If you are new to python, download the introductory Python course for geoscientists from [here](https://github.com/ddempsey/python_for_geoscientists) because it includes a quick-start guide and will set you on the pythonic path.
+If you are new to python, download the 'Python for Geoscientists' course from [here](https://github.com/ddempsey/python_for_geoscientists) because it includes a quick-start guide and will set you on the pythonic path.

-We recommend starting by downloading [Anaconda](https://www.anaconda.com/) to manage python and Juypter notebook installation because it comes with many of packages fractoolbox requires.
+We recommend starting by downloading [Anaconda](https://www.anaconda.com/) to manage Python and Juypter notebook installation because it comes with many of packages fractoolbox requires.

-The mplstereonet library is used in fractoolbox for geometric analysis and will need to be installed separately after you have installed Anaconda.
+The mplstereonet (Version: 0.6.dev0) library is used in fractoolbox for geometric analysis and will need to be installed separately after you have installed Anaconda.
 Refer to https://github.com/joferkington/mplstereonet for installation instructions.
+Note that mplstereonet versions older than 0.6 may not work with the latest version of matplotlib.

 Finally, using the green 'Code' button on this page, download and unzip a copy of this git repository and have fun exploring your own fracture data.